wcalandra5/wc5/_pages/about.md

 *Owner*
 - Conducted capability assessments and created individualized lesson plans for each client
 - Performed math tutoring sessions for both mainstream students and students with IEPs
-- Satisfied parent concerns and expectations using effective management skills
+- Satisfied parent concerns and expectations using effective management and communication skills